 July Cooking Tool of the Month – Blender

-As many of you know I moved back home in March of 2011 because my dad was diagnosed with early stage prostate cancer.
+As many of you know I moved back home in March of 2011 because my dad was diagnosed with early-stage prostate cancer.
 This type of cancer is prevalent in older men and most men die with it rather than from it.
 But I wasn’t going to take any chances.
-He was also highly anemic and B12 deficient (what do you know, even meat-eaters can be B12 deficient), on blood pressure medicine and seeing the doctor once a month.
+He was also highly anaemic and B12 deficient (what do you know, even meat-eaters can be B12 deficient), on blood pressure medicine and seeing the doctor once a month.
 My goal was to get as many nutrients into his body as possible.
 Unfortunately, he had only a few teeth left (from alcoholism and poor diet), so I had to take special care in making foods he could actually eat.
-What did I make him everyday for months?
+What did I make him every day for months?
 A big green smoothie.

 (Watch this video of me going through his pantries and my usual green smoothie)